suncoast-devs/handbook/lessons/full-stack-build-an-app/26-adding-restaurants-to-a-map.md

 The `Geocoding` package comes with support for other services other than Microsoft, but this is the one we will use in this lesson.
 Each of the geocoding systems requires an account and an API key.
-Microsoft's signup process is one of the easiest and we'll choose that to proceed.
+Microsoft's signup process is one of the easiest, and we'll choose that to proceed.
 To sign up for a key, follow [these procedures](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key)

 Similar to our `JWT_KEY` we will have to add a secret for this API.
 We'll call